giantswarm/linkerd-control-plane-app/README.md

 # linkerd2-app chart

 Linkerd2 service mesh for Giant Swarm clusters.
-Although based on the official linkerd2 helm chart, it diverges in few places to ease installation on Giant Swarm clusters.
+Based on the official linkerd2 helm charts with a few changes, required to deploy to Giant Swarm clusters.

 **Before you install this app, please review this document from start to finish!**